Windows 10 ‘Game Mode’: Microsoft Is Infusing Xbox One Resource Handling Technology Into Operating System For Faster Game Launches And Smoother Gameplay, Suggests Leaked DLL File

 Gamers have always openly expressed their need for a Game Mode in Windows 10.
 The mode would essentially ensure other processes would be put on hold, while their resources are devoted to the game being played.
 While there are a few applications that promise to deploy such a mode, gamers expect Microsoft to have such a facility built-in in Windows 10.

 According to Windows Central, a DLL file could bring the elusive Game Mode to Windows 10.
 The file was spotted in a recently leaked build of Windows 10.
-Build 14997 has a specially compiled DLL file that is expected to enhance the PC gaming experience by minimizing resources used by running apps to almost nothing, and then allocating maximum amount of freed up resources to the games when they are launched.
+Build 14997 has a specially compiled DLL file that is expected to enhance the PC gaming experience by minimizing resources used by running apps to almost nothing and then allocating maximum amount of freed up resources to the games when they are launched.
 Essentially whenever a game is launched, the DDL file is expected to realize the same and kick into action.

 Incidentally, this behavior is very similar to Xbox One.
-The high-end gaming system offers high level of realism, and in order to render the game’s graphics the system needs a lot of resources.
+The high-end gaming system offers a high level of realism, and in order to render the game’s graphics the system needs a lot of resources.
 Under such demanding situation, Xbox One intelligently reallocates resources to the game being played.

-Interestingly, the DLL file is currently dormant, and isn’t functional.
+Interestingly, the DLL file is currently dormant and isn’t functional.
 In other words, it hasn’t been embedded into the Windows 10 core operations yet.
 If Microsoft is planning to offer a Game Mode in Windows 10, some gaming experts speculate the company might restrict the DLL or process to games downloaded and played from the Windows Store.
 However, Microsoft could also extend the ability to activate the Game Mode in Windows 10 for any Windows game title played through third party sources like Steam or Origin.

 Microsoft hasn’t officially confirmed it would offer a Game Mode for Windows 10.
 In fact, it hasn’t officially acknowledged even its existence.
 Fortunately, the “Creators Update” is expected to be rolled out soon.
 The update, expected in the first few months of 2017, could offer “Windows Insiders” an early glimpse of Game Mode.